sachet-171/sachet-171/README.md

 ## About

-Senior Flutter Developer from Nepal with **4+ years** building and scaling production mobile apps across real estate, ecommerce, and AI-driven products.
+ Flutter Developer from Nepal with **4+ years** building and scaling production mobile apps across real estate, ecommerce, and AI-driven products.
 I care about clean architecture, predictable state, smooth real-time experiences, and apps that stay stable and performant as they grow.

 I lead features from architecture through delivery — state management, API integration, WebSocket chat, AI-assisted flows, maps, navigation, and store releases on Android and iOS.